princepoirier/capstone-weather/module-d.md

 Given that the interface will begin displaying in metric units (`C`), the only option to click should be to set fahrenheit (and the inverse when `F` units are set).
 Optimize the interface by using `addEventListener` and `removeEventListener` to only have one unit button listening for a click at any given time.

+**Step 29: Remove listener for C, leaving one only for F**<br />
-1. Move the previously written event listener for `setC` into the `displayImperialUnits` function definition, leaving only the listener for `setF` in the global space:
+Move the previously written event listener for `setC` into the `displayImperialUnits` function definition, leaving only the listener for `setF` in the global space:

    ```javascript
    let displayMetricUnits = () => {
       setF.classList.remove(`active`)